quinnyyy/bucourses/README.md

 ## TODO:
 * server/server.ts: Add filter functionality
+* We saved # of credits as a string to the database.
+We should try to save it as a number.
 * server/server.ts: Do error handling
 * public3/src/components: Define a type to represent a classinfo